joaopizani/paucasedmatura-src/site/src/en/blog/tech/2009-03-07_eclipse-pair-programming.md

 Using DocShare is quite simple.
 You just open the window with the file you want to edit.
 Then right-click inside this window and select "Share editor with".
-Then you just need to choose with who you wish to share the editing.
+Then you just need to choose with whom you wish to share the editing.
 The chosen person will get a notification in his/her Eclipse, telling that you want to edit a file with him/her.
 If the invitation is accepted, you two begin immediately to edit the file together.